pcRipper/CRUD_CS/README.md

 * Constructor parameters names must match with fields names ;
 * Entity class must have the same name as the table in DB ;
 * Entity must implement `CRUD_Entityt` interface functions in order to parse from `DataRow` and to `string`;
-* Entity must have an empty new constructor ;

 There is an example for `User` class in `C#` and `MySQL` table :
   * `CRUD_Entity` interface